What Happens In The Manic Phase Of Bipolar Disorder?

 Highs and lows associated with emotion are usually temporary for most people.
 People with bipolar disorder, however, experience more dramatic changes in mood than the normal ups and downs of life.
 These shifts are often referred to as bipolar phases or bipolar episodes.
 Mood swings related to bipolar disorder shift from periods of mania or hypomania to periods of depression.

-Rapid cycling is the term used to describe changes in mood cycles where the person experiences four or more episodes of mania or depression within a 12-month period.
-This rapid change in mood cycles is often described by the person as feeling like they are on a rollercoaster ride of emotions.
+Rapid cycling is the term used to describe changes in mood cycles where the person experiences four or more episodes of bipolar depression, mania, or hypomania within a 12-month period.
+This rapid change in mood cycles is often described by the person as being like they are on a rollercoaster ride of emotions.
 Emotions may move from high to low and back again over a period of hours or days.
-During a rapid-cycling episode, the individual may feel out of control.
+During a rapid-cycling episode, the individual may believe they are out of control.
 Rapid cycling may have a higher incidence among those who have not been adequately treated for the disorder.

 Bipolar disorder – Manic phase features

 The way mania symptoms manifest, their duration, and their effects can vary from person to person.
-For example, when manic episodes occur, one person may experience feelings of frustration or irritability, while another may exhibit a decreased need for sleep, accelerated thinking, or hyperactivity.
+For example, when manic episodes occur, one person may experience frustration or irritability, while another may exhibit accelerated thinking, hyperactivity, or a decreased need for sleep.

-When manic symptoms of bipolar disorder emerge, it’s not uncommon for one to experience feelings of creativity, heightened energy, or euphoria.
-Some people may feel they are destined for greatness or are invincible.
+When manic symptoms of bipolar disorder emerge, it’s not uncommon for one to experience creativity, heightened energy, or euphoria.
+Some people may believe they are destined for greatness or are invincible.

 Severe mania can lead to symptoms of psychosis, including delusions, hallucinations, and disorganized thinking.
 While psychotic features can also arise during severe depressive episodes, they are more common in severe episodes of mania.

-While the increased energy and elation may feel good at first, manic episodes can cause risky behavior and highs that may be difficult to sustain.
-For instance, during this phase, some people become more sexually promiscuous than normal while other people gamble or go on spending sprees.
-Some people are easily angered, may start fights or lash out at others, or blame those who criticize their behavior.
-These actions can concern an individual’s family and friends, who may be the first to identify a manic episode (it’s often difficult for someone experiencing mania to recognize it in themselves).
+While the increased energy and elation may seem positive at first, manic episodes can cause risky behavior and highs that may be difficult to sustain.
+For instance, during this phase, some people may become more sexually promiscuous than normal, while others might gamble or indulge in spending sprees.
+Some people are easily angered, start fights or lash out at others, or blame those who criticize their behavior.
+These actions can concern an individual’s family and friends, who may be the first to identify a manic episode as it’s often difficult for someone experiencing mania to recognize it in themselves).

 Some common symptoms of manic episodes include: